What to see in Cap de Creus Natural Park in Catalonia, Spain

 Cap de Creus Transport

-To see the individual sights on-site, a car is definitely worthwhile.
+A car is definitely worthwhile for seeing the individual sights on-site.
 However, since some of the roads are very narrow and winding, we strongly recommend that you drive slowly and carefully.

-If you arrived by public transport, you can visit the individual attractions during a Cap de Creus hike, by taxi, or with a tour.
+If you arrive by public transport, you can visit the individual attractions during a Cap de Creus hike, by taxi, or with a tour.
 There are also buses between the different places.

 If you decide to take a tour, you don’t have to worry about transportation.